Skip to content

 Sanitary Surveys

 PWS owners/operators are encouraged to request a question set from the Drinking Water Program prior to a sanitary survey inspection.
-This provides an opportunity to review the system and fix any potential deficiencies before the inspection takes place.
+This provides an opportunity for you to review the system and fix any potential deficiencies before the inspection takes place.
 For more information on Sanitary Surveys, please see our Sanitary Survey webpage.

 General Compliance Reminders

-Violations are issued if a PWS fails to collect required samples, submit required reports, or resolve sanitary survey deficiencies within the appropriate timeframes.
+Violations are issued if a PWS fails to collect required samples, submit required reports, or resolve sanitary survey deficiencies within the appropriate timeframe.
 When violations are not addressed in a timely manner, this can lead to increased enforcement actions and your system may be listed on the EPA’s national Enforcement Targeting Tool (ETT).
 Below are some tips for staying in compliance with the regulations and avoiding violations:

 • Submit the required samples according to the enclosed monitoring summary.
 Please use the monitoring summary as a planning tool for the year.
 Samples can be costly, however if you spread them out over the year, these costs can be more manageable.